T-racey/100-days-of-code/log.md

 I really struggled with step 14 but I managed to figure it out and I guess I am going to feel like this a lot!

+### Day 2: March 2nd 2023

+Carried out Freecodecamp ‘Responsive Web Design’ Tasks 15 - 34.
+Learnt about inserting links to a photo and how to improve accessibility of the image added with an alt attribute.
+Also tackled inserting sections, ordered and unordered lists, figure elements, figure captions and how to emphasize words with a strong element.

+I was very 'cold' at the start and took a while to warm up and recall from task 14, how to insert image links.
+Practice, practice, practice!